-Our Committment to Community Service Began in 1924!
+Our Committment to Community Service

 The Wake Forest Garden Club is proud to be the longest continuing community service organization in Wake Forest.
 Since Susie Lanneau Powell presided over our first meeting in October of 1924, the Club has gone on to survive difficult times and to manage great achievements.